This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What should I do if I find a person who is not breathing normally?

 - Call 911 immediately, or send someone to call for help.
 Call 911 before you start CPR.
-The faster caregivers arrive, the greater the chance the person will live.
+The faster helps arrives, the greater the chance the person will live.
 Stay on the telephone with the 911 operator until he tells you to hang up.

 - Make sure the area is safe to enter, and approach the person.
 Move him only if the area is dangerous, such as in a fire.
 Tap the person's shoulder.
 Ask loudly, "Are you okay?"

 - Kneel beside him.
 Look to see if his head, neck, or back may be hurt.
 Carefully turn the person onto his back while you support his head and neck.
 Keep the person's body straight as you turn him onto his back.

 - Begin CPR if the person is not breathing or is only gasping.
 Continue CPR until the person responds, help arrives, or an automated external defibrillator (AED) becomes available.
 If there are 2 people that can help with CPR, 1 person should start CPR, and 1 person should get an AED.
 An AED is a device that gives a person's heart a shock if it is needed.
 AEDs are often kept in public areas and are usually mounted to a wall.

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the person's brain and body.
 The following is an overview of the 2 main CPR methods:

 - Compression-only method: You can do chest compressions without giving rescue breaths.
 Chest compressions alone make it more likely that the person will live than if you do nothing at all.
 Do chest compressions until the person responds, help arrives, or an AED becomes available.